-Pyrroloquinoline quinone (PQQ) was only “discovered” and researched in more detail a few years ago.
-PQQ showed two very interesting properties that distinguish this substance from other vital substances:
+Pyrroloquinoline quinone (PQQ) was only “discovered” and studied in more detail a few years ago.
+PQQ exhibited two highly interesting properties that distinguish this substance from other vital substances:

 A) PQQ as a powerful antioxidant

-In general, free radicals, so-called "reactive oxygen species" (ROS) and "reactive nitrogen species" (RNS), are produced by various metabolic processes.
-In low ("normal") concentrations, they modulate various physiological processes.
-It only becomes problematic when the ROS or RNS production is either too high and/or the antioxidant detoxification functions are too low.
+Generally, various metabolic processes produce free radicals, so-called "reactive oxygen species" (ROS) and "reactive nitrogen species" (RNS).
+At low ("normal") concentrations, they modulate various physiological processes.
+Problems only arise when ROS or RNS production is either too high and/or antioxidant detoxification functions are too low.

-Reasons for increased radical formation can be: high levels of environmental toxins and heavy metals, medication, chronic inflammation and chronic stress, etc. Too high levels of radicals pose a high risk of damage to mitochondrial DNA (mtDNA).
-The ring-shaped mtDNA is contained in the mitochondrial matrix and is highly susceptible to damaging reagents.
-In contrast to the DNA in the nucleus of every human cell, mitochondrial DNA has little protection and repair mechanisms.
-Mitochondria are therefore less well protected and are also exposed to far greater stress than the rest of the cell structures, as free radicals are constantly being produced as part of mitochondrial energy production.
+Reasons for increased free radical production can include: high exposure to environmental toxins and heavy metals, medication use, chronic inflammation, and chronic stress, etc. An excessively high free radical load poses a particularly high risk of damage to mitochondrial DNA (mtDNA).
+The circular mtDNA is contained in the mitochondrial matrix and is highly susceptible to damaging agents.
+Unlike the DNA in the nucleus of every human cell, mitochondrial DNA has few protective and repair mechanisms.
+Mitochondria are therefore less well protected and, moreover, exposed to a far greater strain than the rest of the cell structures, since free radicals are constantly generated during mitochondrial energy production.

-In addition, the increase in radicals inhibits enzyme activity (especially in the case of
+Furthermore, the increase in radicals inhibits enzyme activity (especially in the case of those

-the respiratory chain) and increases the permeability of the inner mitochondrial membrane.
-Increased permeability of the inner membrane in turn promotes the release of cytochrome C into the cytosol, a cytotoxic substance that ultimately causes cell death (apoptosis).
-As a result, the mitochondrion or the cell is no longer available for ATP production.
-This loss of energy leads to numerous symptoms that are often accompanied by physical exhaustion, fatigue and listlessness.
+(of the respiratory chain) and increases the permeability of the inner mitochondrial membrane.
+Increased permeability of the inner membrane, in turn, promotes the release of cytochrome c into the cytosol, a cytotoxic substance that ultimately causes cell death (apoptosis).
+As a consequence, the mitochondrion or the cell is no longer available for ATP production.
+This energy loss leads to numerous symptoms, often accompanied by physical exhaustion, lethargy, and lack of motivation.

 Fig.: Structure of mitochondria

-PQQ is located directly in the mitochondria and can therefore neutralize free radicals directly at the point of origin.
-The very stable molecular structure of PQQ is responsible for its high "performance" in terms of antioxidant capacity in the area of electron transport in the respiratory chain.
-It has proven to be particularly effective in neutralizing superoxide and hydroxyl radicals.
-According to the latest findings, PQQ is up to 5000 times more efficient than vitamin C, for example.
-This is because PQQ is able to generate an almost continuous redox cycle (i.e. the ability to carry out repeated oxidation and reduction reactions): PQQ can, for example, carry out 20,000 transformations (oxidations and reductions), whereas vitamin C only manages 4.
+PQQ is located directly in the mitochondria and can therefore neutralize free radicals directly at their source.
+The very stable molecular structure of PQQ accounts for its high performance in terms of antioxidant capacity within the electron transport chain of the respiratory chain.
+It has proven particularly effective in neutralizing superoxide and hydroxyl radicals.
+According to the latest findings, PQQ is up to 5000 times more efficient than, for example, vitamin C. This is because PQQ is able to maintain a virtually continuous redox cycle (d.h. the ability to perform repeated oxidation and reduction reactions): PQQ, for example, can perform 20,000 conversions (oxidations and reductions), whereas vitamin C only manages 4.

 B) PQQ and mitochondrial biogenesis

-Mitochondria are the energy powerhouses of all living things.
-They are cell organelles measuring approximately 1-5 µm and are found in almost every cell in the body in varying densities depending on energy requirements.
-While individual heart, liver and brain cells each have between 2,000 and 10,000 mitochondria, erythrocytes are the only cells that do not have any.
+Mitochondria are the powerhouses of all living organisms.
+They are cell organelles approximately 1-5 µm in size, found in varying densities in almost every cell of the body, depending on energy requirements.
+While individual heart, liver, and brain cells contain between 2,000 and 10,000 mitochondria, erythrocytes are the only cells that do not.

-If this system no longer works, the body can no longer generate sufficient energy and performance drops.
-On average, a healthy adult converts ADP to ATP around 3000 times a day.
-In kilograms, this corresponds to around 70 kg - as much as your own body weight!
+If this system malfunctions, the body can no longer generate sufficient energy, leading to a decline in performance.
+On average, a healthy adult converts ADP to ATP approximately 3,000 times per day.
+In kilograms, this corresponds to roughly 70 kg – about the same as their own body weight!

 Mitochondria have their own genetic makeup.
-Unfortunately, they do not have the same repair systems as our cell DNA.
-Damage to mitochondrial DNA cannot therefore be repaired in the same way.
-In addition, mitochondrial DNA is subject to greater influence from free radicals that arise directly in the cellular respiration process.
-It is logical that a human body with a large proportion of damaged mitochondria does not have good cell performance.
-Poor cell performance means poor organ performance, and this leads to poor overall health and even serious disorders.
-This could be seen as a natural process, since a 90-year-old only has around 20% of functioning mitochondria.
-Poor performance and illness are the inevitable result.
-But it is not just the low number of mitochondria that affects us as we age.
-Defective mitochondria are not simply "switched off"; they do not produce any energy due to "defective" respiratory chains, but instead produce a lot of oxidative stress.
-The resulting free radicals in turn have a negative effect on still “healthy” mitochondria (cf. https://pubmed.ncbi.nlm.nih.gov/20552048/ )
+Unfortunately, they don't have the same repair systems as our cellular DNA.
+Damage to mitochondrial DNA therefore cannot be repaired in the same way.
+Additionally, mitochondrial DNA is more susceptible to free radicals, which are produced directly during cellular respiration.
+Logically, a human body with a high proportion of damaged mitochondria will not function well.
+Poor cellular function means poor organ function, and this leads to poor overall health, potentially resulting in serious disorders.
+This could be seen as a natural process, since a 90-year-old has only about 20% functional mitochondria.
+Reduced performance and illness are the inevitable consequences.
+But it's not just the low number of mitochondria that causes problems with age.
+Defective mitochondria aren't simply "switched off"; rather, due to "defective" respiratory chains, they produce no energy but instead generate a significant amount of oxidative stress.
+The resulting free radicals in turn have a negative effect on mitochondria that are still “healthy” (see [reference]). https://pubmed.ncbi.nlm.nih.gov/20552048/ )

-PQQ now has the unique ability to stimulate the formation of new mitochondria in aging cellsBefore the discovery of PQQ, only two influences were known that can stimulate the formation of new mitochondria:
+PQQ now has the unique ability to stimulate the formation of new mitochondria in aging cellsBefore the discovery of PQQ, only two influences were known to stimulate the formation of new mitochondria:

 - Calorie reduction or use of calorie restriction mimetics such as resveratrol

-Pyrroloquinoline quinone (PQQ) promotes the function and formation of mitochondria by activating certain genes (gene expression) that ensure the development, formation and protection of mitochondria.
+Pyrroloquinoline quinone (PQQ) promotes mitochondrial function and formation by activating specific genes (gene expression) that ensure mitochondrial development, regeneration, and protection.
 Important mitochondrial repair mechanisms are also activated.
 PQQ not only generates new mitochondria, but the mitochondria are also larger and have a higher mass.

-PQQ increases the expression of PGC-1α (Peroxisome Proliferator-Activated Receptor Gamma Coactivator-1Alpha), one of the most important factors for the activation of genes that stimulate mitochondrial growth (see Fig. https://www.jbc.org/article/S0021-9258(20)66100-2/fulltext )In addition, PGC-1α plays a key role in the neutralization of free radicals (ROS) by regulating the expression of numerous ROS-detoxifying enzymes (including SOD2 and GPX1).
+PQQ enhances the expression of PGC-1α (Peroxisome Proliferator-Activated Receptor Gamma Coactivator-1Alpha), one of the most important factors for activating genes that stimulate mitochondrial growth (see [reference]). https://www.jbc.org/article/S0021-9258(20)66100-2/fulltext )Furthermore, PGC-1α regulates the expression of numerous ROS-detoxifying enzymes (u.a.
+SOD2 and GPX1) are significantly involved in the neutralization of free radicals (ROS).

-- PQQ has a neuroprotective effect and has a positive influence on memory functions.
-For example, it was shown to improve blood flow to the brain and oxygen utilization in the prefrontal cortex, the area of active thinking (see Nakano M, Murayama Y, Hu L, et al. Effects of Antioxidant Supplements on Cerebral Blood Flow and Oxygen Metabolism in the Prefrontal Cortex.
-Adv Exp Med Biol.2016;923:215-222)
+- PQQ has neuroprotective effects and a positive influence on memory functions.
+For example, it has been shown to improve cerebral blood flow and oxygen utilization in the prefrontal cortex, the area responsible for active thinking (see Nakano M, Murayama Y, Hu L, et al. Effects of Antioxidant Supplements on Cerebral Blood Flow and Oxygen Metabolism in the Prefrontal Cortex.
+Adv Exp Med Biol.
+2016;923:215-222).

 - PQQ stimulates the “nerve growth factor”

-- PQQ is a powerful antioxidant (“radical scavenger”), which could be one reason why PQQ protects against stroke.
+- PQQ is a powerful antioxidant (“free radical scavenger”), which could be one reason for the protection against stroke provided by PQQ.

 - PQQ counteracts the formation of amyloid fibrils, which are the main factors in the development of Alzheimer's disease.